skellis46/slipbox/improvisation and the threshold of the self.md

 ### Movement as a bias

 - movement as a bias.
 That we in dance are training this bias (indeed this is what training can be thought to be).
-See also [[everything is becoming otherwise]]. also on this point see Spira below:
+See also everything is becoming otherwise. also on this point see Spira below:

 This is essential also in relation to training biases